dadadcko/dadadcko/README.md

 My name is **Daniel** and I'm based in Kosice, Slovakia.

-Primarily, I'm a CS student at [Technical university of Kosice](http://fei.tuke.sk/en).

-Also currently working as Application Developer at Deutsche Telekom IT Solutions Slovakia.
+I'm currently working as Senior Application Developer at Deutsche Telekom IT Solutions Slovakia.

 As a hobby, together with my team we are occasionally attending various hackathons.
 We have already won 2 of them, including:
 - The hackathon 2021 as best health project with our system called [Medique](https://devpost.com/software/medique),